 NGFWs combine features of various firewall types and include additional security features.
 They offer the most comprehensive protection but are more complex and expensive than stateless firewalls.

-Why stateless firewalls are useful
+Why are stateless firewalls useful?

 Despite their simplicity, stateless firewalls offer several benefits: